-Language is introduced and practiced with the aim of working from individual words to building communicative competence and confidence in a wide range of contexts.
+Language is introduced and practised with the aim of working from individual words to building communicative competence and confidence in a wide range of contexts.
 Pupils are supported across the four key skill areas of listening, reading, speaking and writing in a range of different ways, while grammatical structures and rules are also explored and developed.
 ICT presentations, props, games, activities, mime, role-play, songs and puzzles are all tools used to learn and consolidate lesson material.
-Girls are also encouraged to celebrate the culture of each language too.
+Students are also encouraged to celebrate the culture of each language too.

 Years 10 and 11: GCSE French or Spanish

 At GCSE level, pupils consolidate and build on the language acquired in previous years.
-Topic-specific vocabulary and grammar are reviewed and revised and activities continue to be based around the four key skill areas.
+Topic-specific vocabulary and grammar are reviewed and revised and activities continue to be based on the four key skill areas.
 Further use of available online and digital resources is promoted, in order to support the development of independent linguistic awareness and progress.